RPN Regulators

 Visit their website at www.crpna.ab.ca

-Registered Psychiatric Nurses Association of Saskatchewan (RPNAS)
+College of Registered Psychiatric Nurses of Saskatchewan (CRPNS)

-Visit their website at www.rpnas.com
+Visit their website at crpns.ca

 College of Registered Psychiatric Nurses of Manitoba (CRPNM)